authgear/authgear-server/docs/specs/webhook.md

 1. Begin transaction
 1. Perform operation
-1. Deliver BEFORE events to webhook handlers
+1. Deliver blocking events to webhook handlers
 1. If failed, rollback the transaction.
-1. If mutation requested, perform mutation.
 1. Commit transaction
-1. Deliver AFTER events to webhook handlers
+1. Deliver non-blocking events to webhook handlers

-## Webhook BEFORE Events
+## Webhook Blocking Events

-BEFORE events are delivered to webhook handlers synchronously, right before committing changes to the database.
+Blocking events are delivered to webhook handlers synchronously, right before committing changes to the database.

 Webhook handler must respond with a JSON body to indicate whether the operation should continue.